Traffic reports

 Click Apply.

-The report loads with the following widgets (example given for Hits tab):- Average rollup (edge hits per second).
+The report loads with the following widgets (example given for the Hits tab):- Average rollup (edge hits per second).

 - Maximum rollup (Edge hits).